 \subsection{Logging}

-In database systems, write ahead logging is used to ensure the atomicity and durability of transactions.
+In database systems, write-ahead logging is used to ensure the atomicity and durability of transactions.
 This is achieved by recording (logging) the individual changes of a larger transaction in order to be able to undo them in the event of a rollback.
 If any of the changes to the data are persisted while the transaction is still active, the log has to be persisted as well.
-Before completing a transaction (and thereby guaranteeing to the user, that all changes of the transaction are durable), all log entries of the transaction are persistently written.
-Logging allows a database to only persist the delta of the modifications: For example, consider an insert operation into a table stored as a B-Tree: using logging, only the altered data needs to be persisted instead of all modified nodes (pages).
-During a restart, the recovery component reads the log file, determines the most recent fully persisted log entry and applies the log to the database.
+Before a transaction is completed (thereby guaranteeing to the user, that all changes of the transaction are durable), all log entries of the transaction are written persistently.
+Logging allows a database to only persist the delta of the modifications: For example, consider an insert into a table stored as a B-Tree: Using logging, only the altered data needs to be persisted instead of all modified nodes (pages).
+During restart, the recovery component reads the log file, determines the most recent fully persisted log entry, and applies the log to the database.

 Logging constitutes a major performance bottleneck in database systems using traditional storage devices (SSD/HDD) because each transaction has to wait until the log entry recording its changes is written.
 As a mitigation, reduced consistency guarantees are offered and complex group commit protocols are implemented.
 However, using PMem, a low-latency logging protocol can be implemented that largely eliminates this problem.